The News and Events

 Sport and Leisure in Newtown: 1875 - 1914

-Our main exhibition for the summer will explore the ways that weavers and others spent their leisure .
-Using objects from our collection, we take a look at some of these activities, including football in Newtown, which was an important centre for the organised game in Wales.
+Our main exhibition for the summer explored the ways that weavers and others spent their leisure .
+Using objects from our collection, we took a look at some of these activities, including football in Newtown, which was an important centre for the organised game in Wales.
 The Royal Welsh Warehouse Sport and Recreation Society ran all sorts of sporting and cultural events which drew large crowds to the town

 Why do so many sporting events start at 3.00pm on a Saturday afternoon?.